Hospice visiting and wearing a face covering

-Only two nominated visitors per patient for the duration of their stay with us.
+Only six nominated visitors per patient for the duration of their stay with us.

 For a fixed two-hour period per day -you will be given a two-hour time slot.
 There will be no visiting outside of this time slot.
 The same two people must visit each day.
 The visitors must be from the same household or support bubble.

 Your time slot is on the back of the ‘Visiting patients in the hospice’ leaflet.
 Please show this at reception when you arrive, visitors without a leaflet will not be admitted.